micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 PIXYStage:

 -   **Axis X: Name**: Name of the axis to be used as X axis
--   **Axis X: Stage**: stage type for X axis (see notes below)
+-   **Axis X: Stage**: Stage type for X axis (see notes below)
--   **Axis X: Homing Mode**: which feature to use for homing the X stage.
-Can be one of
+-   **Axis X: Homing Mode**: Which feature to use for homing the X stage.
+Can be one of:
     -   "FNL" or "MNL" for negative limit switch
     -   "FPL" or "MPL" for positive limit switch
     -   "FRF" or "REF" for reference switch.
     -   "" for stages with absolute position sensors (most piezo stages)
 -   **Axis Y: Name**: Name of the axis to be used as Y axis
--   **Axis Y: Stage**: stage type for Y axis (see notes below)
+-   **Axis Y: Stage**: Stage type for Y axis (see notes below)
--   **Axis Y: Homing Mode**: see "Axis X: Homing Mode"
+-   **Axis Y: Homing Mode**: See "Axis X: Homing Mode"
 -   **Controller Name**: Name of the controller as defined in the hardware configuration wizard of micro-manager
--   **Controller Name for Y axis**: If the Y axis is connected to a different controller you need to enter its name here.
-If this is empty the same controller is used for X and Y.
+-   **Controller Name for Y axis**: If the Y axis is connected to a different controller, you need to enter its name here.
+If this is empty, the same controller is used for X and Y.

 The stage devices have a property called **Stage**.
 For PI\_GCSController type controller this property is ignored.
 This is only